brian-watkins/elm-spec/README.md

 In short, with elm-spec you get the confidence you would from a browser-based end-to-end testing tool like Cypress, without losing the convenience of elm-based testing tools.
-You can still write your specs in Elm and you can still test parts of your code in isolation, but your specs run in a browser (via Karma) and they exercise your code just like it will be exercised in production.
+You can still write your specs in Elm and you can still test parts of your code in isolation, but your specs run in a browser and they exercise your code just like it will be exercised in production.

 ## Getting Started